Vindmn1234/NSF-funding-research-project-/README.md

     ├── descriptive_visualization/    # Visualize descriptive results
     ├── nsf_data/                     # NSF funding information from 2011 to 2020 (ignored by the repo)
-    ├── regression/                   # Build and fit linear regression models ├── .gitignore
+    ├── regression/                   # Build and fit linear regression models ├── slides/                       # slides for presentation and an updated version ├── .gitignore
     ├── LICENSE
     ├── README.md